gchq/stroom-docs/content/en/docs/reference-section/pipeline-elements.md

 | storeLocations | Should this split filter store processing locations.                        | true          | Boolean    |

-### StateFilter

-{{< pipe-elm "StateFilter" >}}&nbsp;

-Takes XML input (conforming to the reference-data:2 schema) and loads the data into the State Store.
-Reference data values can be either simple strings or XML fragments.

 ### StatisticsFilter

 {{< pipe-elm "StatisticsFilter" >}}&nbsp;